 Free mindfulness resources:

 This is a form of therapy that uses the power of positive suggestion to bring about subconscious change to our thoughts, feelings and behaviour.
 And it can be used successfully to reduce stress and encourage relaxation.
 You really need to find a local hypnotherapist to try out hypnotherapy.
 You can also ask a hypnotherapist to make personalised recordings for you to listen to in times of stress.
 These are particularly helpful if you are suffering pretty badly from any side effects, or feeling completely stressed out and in need of lots of help.

-This is sooooooo relaxing and all you need to do it download a free app and listen to a soothing voice telling to imagine yourself on a lovely beach, relaxing every part of your body and before you know it, ZZzzzzz you are fast asleep.
-Sara notes that she listened to the Glenn Harrold apps but there are loads more to choose from: she listened to them to help her sleep, during chemo and during her rough days.
+This is sooooooo relaxing and all you need to do is download a free app and listen to a soothing voice telling to imagine yourself on a lovely beach, relaxing every part of your body and before you know it, ZZzzzzz you are fast asleep.

 Reflexology is given by by a reflexology therapist who puts pressure on, and massages, your feet.
 Different points on the feet represent different parts of the body, and by massaging these points it is thought that reflexology can help alleviate symptoms.
-Sara notes that she had reflexology for the first time during her radiotherapy treatment and she found the experience incredibly relaxing.
-Again, look for a local practitioner online or ask around – many local cancer charities, hospices and cancer centres have free reflexology treatments for ladies with breast cancer.
+Again, look for a local practitioner online or ask around – many local cancer charities, hospices and cancer centres have free reflexology treatments for people with breast cancer.